Swarchal/Swarchal.github.io/_pages/about.md

   - /about.html
 ---

-### Research
+## Research

 My research focuses on analysing microscopy images to gain an understanding of drug mechanism-of-action.
-My work during my PhD has been applying these image and data-analysis methods to profile the distinct phenotypic response between panels of cancer cell-lines in response to small drug-like molecules.
+My work during my PhD has been applying these methods to profile phenotypic response between panels of cancer cell-lines in response to small drug-like molecules.

-### Background
+## Background

-### Projects
+## Projects